-"The Sculptor produces the beautiful statue by chipping away such parts of the marble block as are not needed - it is a process of elimination." - Elbert Hubbard (American editor, publisher and writer, 1856-1915) Ronald A. Olsson Department of Computer Science University of California, Davis Davis, CA 95616-8562 USA olsson@cs.ucdavis.edu
+"The Sculptor produces the beautiful statue by chipping away such parts of the marble block as are not needed - it is a process of elimination." - Elbert Hubbard (American editor, publisher and writer, 1856-1915)

 1. INTRODUCTION

 Software developers spend an enormous amount of their time in debugging and testing their products.
 When a user discovers a bug in a program, the user typically sends the entire program to the developer (or maintainer), who then needs to isolate the cause of the bug.
 For example, a compiler or library developer might be presented with an entire user program and just told that something does not work properly.
 These user programs are usually quite large and the developer can spend much time isolating the bug.
 Some of that time is wasted, in that the developer needs to understand some of the program's logic to see what the user program is doing and exactly what code is being executed.